rrennoir/portainer-stack/README.md

 Action to deploy a docker compose stack to a Portainer instance

+This was updated to work with the X-API-Key header instead of the api/auth endpoints

 ## Usage

 The bare minimum for a stack to be deployed